mwan391/web-scrape-node/README.md

 # web-scrape-node

-scraping links through multiple pages using Puppeteer and Node
+scraping data through multiple pages using Puppeteer and Node saving scraped data as JSON